-22. Work permits and Visas
+4.8 Work permits and Visas

-Candidates from non-European Union Countries may be able to obtain help with application for a Work Permit and/or Visa from certain Train Operating companies (TOCs).
+Candidates from overseas may be able to obtain help with application for a Work Permit and/or Visa from certain Train Operating companies (TOCs).
 It should be noted that this assistance is not obtainable from all TOCs and even those than can assist, may only have a limited allocation.
 Availability at any particular time will depend upon the take-up by other applicants.